charlesanthony1996/cloud-computing-project/Sustainability/README.md

 | Eco Mode | Moderate | Low |
 | Performance Mode | High | Higher |

-The platform prioritizes energy efficiency by default and increases computational cost only when clinically justified.
+**Initial Mode Selection:**
+The platform defaults to performance mode at startup to ensure maximum accuracy during system initialization and validation.
+Once the Carbon Controller activates, it takes over mode management and switches to eco mode during normal operation.
+This approach balances the need for reliable startup diagnostics with long-term energy efficiency, increasing computational cost only when clinically justified.

 ---